habity-design/bedsideclock-documentation/docs/Troubleshooting/Troubleshooting.md

 Try again after the clock has been charging for some time.

+> [!NOTE]
+> It is recommended to update to the latest firmware version if you have no sound at all.>

 ## Issue: Unresponsive

 If your clock is unresponsive or the display is stuck try rebooting the clock.